THE SCHOOL’S HISTORIC BACKGROUND

 THE SCHOOL TODAY

 Manukorihi is a Decile 3 co-educational state intermediate community school located in the small rural Taranaki town of Waitara.
-We have a role of approximately 200 students in 8 composite Year 7 & 8 classes including a bi-lingual Te Mãtã Taiohi class and 4 specialist classes in Visual Art, Food, Fabric & Design Technology.
+We have a role of approximately 270 students in 9 composite Year 7 & 8 classes and 4 specialist classes in Food, Design, Science and Digital Technology.

 Throughout their 2 years at Manukorihi students will be given the opportunity to experience: